jonathanolson/slither/notes/patterns.md

   - Then have a way to UNIT TEST to see if our rule generations are EQUAL to what is there.
   -
   - Image output robustness: if a ruleset has more than N rules, split it up into chunks!
   -
-  - PERFORMANCE OF PUPPETEER:
-    - (upgrade to 22.7.1)
-    - Do we need upgraded puppeteer versions to get newer chrome versions?
-    - is it just slow on my computer because I have things overloaded?
-    - Test getImpliedSectorGeneralBoardRules( 1, 11 ), see how long between things
-  -
   - FIX NAMING eventually, 'general-implied' should be 'general-edge-implied'?
   -